 which I actually forgot when I was recording the audio samples in this blog post,

-If you clone the repo and run the installer,
+but if you clone the repo and run the installer,

 you can experience this effect by moving your mouse while the pad sound plays.

-Anyway, the function then feeds these generators into
+The function then feeds these generators into

 which stands for “resonant low-pass filter.”